devonestes/muzak/README.md

 $ mix muzak
 ```

-Muzak will then randomly generate 25 mutations in your application and run your test suite against
+Muzak will then randomly generate up to 1000 mutations in your application and run your test suite
-each of them.
-Each time you run `mix muzak` you will see different results.
+against each of them.
+If your application contains more than 1000 possible mutations, then you may
+see different results for subsequent runs.